-I’ve personally been trading stocks, options, and ETFs for a decade.
-Thanks to an explosion in high-tech tools, and competition for ever-lower costs, it’s never been easier to actively play the market.
-Provided you choose the right trading platform, of course.
+If you’ve been trading stocks, options, and ETFs for a while, you’ll notice an explosion in high-tech tools and competition for ever-lower costs.
+It’s never been easier to actively play the market, provided you choose the right trading platform, of course.

 The Simple Dollar’s Top Picks for the Best Day Trading Platform

 - Most Customizable Day Trading Platform: Lightspeed

 - Best Low-Cost Day Trading Platform: Interactive Brokers

 Not all trading platforms are created equal.

 Buy-and-hold retirees and rookie investors have much different needs than seasoned day traders looking for agility and sophistication.

 For many day traders, sitting in front of their trading platform is their full-time job.
 (Yes, it is lots of fun for traders who love the high stakes and adrenaline rush, but that doesn’t mean this is a hobby.)
 The best trading platform for day traders needs to be a useful tool and not just a cheap or flashy connection to the markets.

 When looking for a good platform, you can skip past the stuff like educational tools or asset allocation calculators.
 For day traders, it’s not about tax efficiency or diversification, it’s about making money right now.